LeiRui/M4-visualization-exp/README.md

 java -jar EvaluateChunkIndexFrontN-jar-with-dependencies.jar 10000000 D:\full-game\BallSpeed.csv
 ```

-and then the experimental results under different number of keys (N) are summarized in `evaluateIndexExp.csv`.
+and then the experimental results with different number of keys (denoted as N) are summarized in `evaluateIndexExp.csv`.

+The source codes of "EvaluateChunkIndexFrontN-jar-with-dependencies.jar" are in `src/main/java/org/apache/iotdb/jarCode/EvaluateChunkIndexFrontN.java` of this `M4-visualization-exp` directory.

 ## Ablation Study